Background & Purpose

 - All study and research should be completed by December 31, 2020.

 - Applicants will be required to make a six to eight minute presentation on their proposed research to the Middle East Studies Committee to explain their proposed research and answer questions.
 Date to be announced.

-- Recipients of grants may be asked to present their research at Middle East Studies Night on Thursday, April 2, 2020 and will be asked to submit a report for the Middle East Studies Committee to review.
+- Past recipients of grants may be asked to present their research at Middle East Studies Night on Thursday, April 2, 2020 and will be asked to submit a report for the Middle East Studies Committee to review.